-ACG observed that there is presently only one 10 year fixed-rate BBB rated bond in the Australian market, and its current yield is about 127 basis points above the 10-year government bond rate.
-As a consequence, direct market evidence for 10-year, BBB rated debt in Australian markets is very thin and, therefore, somewhat uncertain.
+For the Draft Report, ACG observed that there was presently only one 10 year fixed-rate BBB rated bond in the Australian market, and its current yield was about 127 basis points above the 10-year government bond rate.
+As a consequence, direct market evidence for 10-year, BBB rated debt in Australian markets was very thin and, therefore, somewhat uncertain.

-Estimates from CBA Spectrum and Bloomberg services are derived from optimisation models that estimate a 'fair market' yield for various maturities and rating for Australian corporate bonds.
-ACG observes that these models also rely on available market data as an input.
-As a result, the uncertainty surrounding the market data also affects their estimates.
-CBA Spectrum data suggests a yield of 110 basis points and Bloomberg suggests a yield of around 135 basis points above the 10-year government bond rate.
+Estimates from CBASpectrum and Bloomberg services were derived from optimisation models that estimate a 'fair market' yield for various maturities and rating for Australian corporate bonds.
+ACG observed that these models also rely on available market data as an input.
+As a result, the uncertainty surrounding the market data also affected their estimates.
+CBASpectrum data suggested a yield of 110 basis points and Bloomberg suggested a yield of around 135 basis points above the 10-year government bond rate.